 In the 1840s a local dispute arose over the burying ground.
 Some wanted to move the bodies and develop the land.
 They complained children played among the headstones, men gossiped along the perimeter and laundry fluttered over the graves.

-An artist named Henry Woodward painted a picture of the laundry over the cemetery, and some speculate he was intrigued by Hepsibeth and decided to paint her, too.
+An artist named Henry Woodward painted a picture of the laundry over the cemetery, and some speculate he found Hepsibeth intriguing and decided to paint her, too.

 One stanza reads: